Terms and conditions

 4 (a) Weekly driving lessons

 If you need to cancel a lesson at least 24 hours notice is required.
-If less than 24 hours notice is given for whatever reason – including sickness – you may be charged for the missed lesson.
+If less than 24 hours notice is given for whatever reason – including sickness – you may be charged for the missed lesson other than in circumstances described in section 3(a), above.

 4 (b) Intensive courses

-Full payment for intensive courses must be paid two weeks prior to the commencement date of the course.
+Intensive courses must be paid for in full four weeks prior to the commencement date of the course.

 5. Buddy lessons